 PART 668—STUDENT ASSISTANCE GENERAL PROVISIONSEnd Part Start Amendment Part

-1. The authority citation for part 668 is revised to read as follows:End Amendment Part Start Amendment Part
+1. The authority citation for part 668 continues to read as follows:End Amendment Part Start Amendment Part

-2. Section 668.91 is amended by:End Amendment Part Start Amendment Part
+2. Section 668.46 is amended—End Amendment Part Start Amendment Part

 (b) * * *